 - Mandalay Bay Resort & Casino

 Let’s take a look at these hotels, their lazy rivers, and other amenities and water features.
-Keep in mind that some of these hotel features are only available for their guests, so if you want the lazy river experience, you’ll need to book one of these asap.
+Keep in mind that some of these hotel features are only available for their guests, so if you want the lazy river experience, you’ll need to book one ASAP.

-The MGM Grand Las Vegas should be the first option on your list.
+The MGM Grand Las Vegas should be the first option on your list if you want to enjoy a lazy river.
 Not only does MGM Grand Pool Complex have a lazy river, but it also has 6.5 acres (0.026 square kilometers) of water features, including four swimming pools, three whirlpools, and several waterfalls.

 If you’re an adult and want to let your kids play in the lazy river while you relax, you’re in luck.
-Poolside massages are available, as well as plenty of food and drink options.
+Poolside massages are available, as well as plenty of food and drink options at the on-site restaurants.

 Or rent an eight-person cabana with a flat-screen TV and bottle service.

-While the entire pool deck is open from 9 am to 7 pm, the lazy river is only open from 9 am to 5 pm.
-So, make sure to get to the pool area in time, so you have enough time to float and relax!
+While the entire pool deck is open from 9 am to 6 pm, the lazy river is only open from 10 am to 5 pm.
+So, make sure to get to the pool area early enough so you have enough time to float and relax!

-The MGM Grand Hotel is located right on the famous Las Vegas Strip and is within easy walking distance of many Vegas resorts and attractions.
+The MGM Grand Hotel is located on the famous Vegas Strip and is within easy walking distance of many Vegas resorts and attractions.

 Mandalay Bay is perfect for water lovers and boasts even more water features than the MGM Grand.
 If you plan on spending most of your time by the pool, this is the place for you.